Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 ## 3.2 Package modification

-In order to finish this task, we have to modify the `allennlp` package in the conda environment (If you can find any easier to do it, please let me know), since `allennlp` package can only output the representations of the final layer instead of all the middle layers.
+In order to finish this task, we have to modify the `allennlp` package in the conda environment (If you can find any easier to do it, please let me know), since `allennlp` package can only output the averaged representations of layers instead of all the middle layers separately.

-1. we have to find out where the `allennlp` is installed by doing this:
+1. We have to find out where the `allennlp` is installed by doing this:

 ```
 import allennlp